 Over the 6 years I have lived in the UK, my perspective has broadened – through life experience, reading eye-opening feminist works, and hearing and seeing the stories of women who have actually lived (or died!) through the challenge of dealing with the question I was only asked in a hypothetical manner.
 I was still cautious about how I felt on the topic – I knew logically that I would never want someone to be forced to be pregnant and carry a child, especially if it put their physical or mental health at risk, but the idea of publicly supporting a woman’s right to choose felt alien to me.
 It felt like something “someone else” should take care of – that I didn’t need to get involved.

 Thankfully, over the last few years, I have managed to find increasing courage to make public statements – albeit the “slacktivist” approach of sharing via Facebook and Twitter – but it has helped me to find my voice.
 It’s helped me to realise the irony of the pro-life movement – putting the right to life of a foetus over that of a living, breathing, conscious, human woman.
-It’s as if we don’t trust women’s ability to make the decision for themselves, as if we don’t respect women or their right to control over their own bodies.
+It’s as if we don’t trust women’s ability to make the decision for themselves, as if we don’t respect women or their right to control over their own bodies, let alone have any awareness of the danger of continuing pregnancies that are very much wanted but sadly not physically viable, to the risk of the mother’s life as well as that of the unborn child.

 I can see now how the position of sanctimonious smugness is a safe one – it’s easy to feel you are on the “right” side when you’re protecting “poor innocent babies”.
 It’s much harder to put your head above the parapet and say “I hope I never have to make this choice, but that if I did, that the choice would be there for me to make”.
 For all the women out there who are facing that choice every day, I hope they get the freedom to make it soon.
 For all the women back home who are fighting this fight, I am forever grateful for their bravery, openness and honesty, on behalf of all the women in a modern Ireland.